Ramonr20/express-workshop-2020-1/README.md

 # express-workshop-2020-1
-This a repository for the NodeJs Workshop
+This is a repository for the NodeJs Workshop